How To Have A Fantastic Trip To

 The appropriately named Cynthia’s Talk of the Town happens to be the most popular restaurant in Grand Case.
 Unsurprisingly Cynthia’s serves a great selection of affordable Caribbean cuisine and is packed every night with locals and tourists.
 We had the lobster with fried plantains and ribs with rice.
 You’ll smell the ribs cooking well before you even see Cynthia’s.
-It’s a decent 15 minute walk from LTC.
+It’s a decent 15-minute walk from LTC.

 Another reason to stay at LTC (as if you needed one!) is the hotel’s restaurant.
-Not only do they serve great food, like classic french cuisine and Caribbean dishes, but the restaurant has the best view, perfect for sunsets.
-Our room was located next to the restaurant so we enjoyed the very same view day and night.
+Not only do they serve great food, like classic French cuisine and Caribbean dishes, but the restaurant has the best view, perfect for sunsets.
+Our room was located next to the restaurant, so we enjoyed the same view day and night.
 The restaurant also has a drink and food service for the beach chairs.
 Not only can you relax on the beach, but you can do it while drinking a French Rose!

 Le Petite Table

 Looking for that one fancy dinner in St. Martin?
 Look no further than Le Petite Table, a French restaurant located on Grand Case’s main strip.
 The restaurant is ranked as one of the best on the island and doesn’t disappoint.
 We both went for the three-course special, veloute of celery and cauliflower with pan-fried fois gras, duck parmentier, and vanilla crème brûlée.
 We accompanied our crème brûlées with a glass of Calvados.
 It was delicious.
 We a perfect romantic dinner to round off our amazing trip to St. Martin.